Help us improve your experience.

 For an overview of the primary administrator’s role and responsibilities, see Understanding the Primary Logical Systems and the Primary Administrator Role.

-1. Configure a root password.
-Initially the primary administrator logs in to the device as the root user without needing to specify a password.
-After you log in to the device, you must define a root password for later use.
+The primary administrator can initially log in as the root user without a password.
+After logging in, define a root password for later use.

 See Example: Configuring Root Password for Logical Systems for configuration information.